NASA-AMMOS/AIT-Core/doc/source/command_intro.rst

 units (optional):
     A **string** denoting the constant's units.

-bytes (optional):
+value (optional):
-    Specifies which byte(s) in the command filled by this constant.
-This can be specified as a single integer or as a list of integers (in the case of a range of bytes).
+    A number specifying the value for this constant.

 ----